 So why are dirty jokes funny?
 Because they have built-in incongruity.
 Every one of them talks about things that people don’t talk about in polite company.
 We automatically think, “I can’t believe we’re talking about this!”
 They don’t fit in with our normal conversations.
 Just hearing them is incongruous.

 I’ve only looked at one issue of the soft-porn men’smagazine Playboy, just to say I had done it.
 Men protest to their suspicious wives that they only read it for the articles.
 Judging from the issue I saw, they certainly don’t read it for the cartoons.
 I remember several of them, only because I read them over and over, trying to figure out why they were supposed to be funny.
 But they were dirty and incongruous.
 Dr. Judith Reisman and her researchers studied decades of such magazines, every issue, and I can only recall one joke they cited that I found remotely humorous.

 Once I understood the nature of humor, I realized that dirty jokes are cheap humor.
 Not merely low-class or coarse, but cheap in the sense that they don’t cost much.
 Because every dirty joke is incongruous, dirty jokes get a laugh even if they’re poorly told, even if they wouldn’t be funny if the subject matter were different.
 That makes indelicate humor a delicate area for writers who want to write well.
 Using it can make you appear funnier than you are.
 Better: learn how to be truly funny, without having to depend on easy subject matter.

-8 Responses to “Why Are Dirty Jokes Funny?”
+8 thoughts on “Why Are Dirty Jokes Funny?”

 A good friend ruined most jokes for me.
 Skip told me that humor (as opposed to joy) depends on pain, humiliation, or both.